-2. Notification timeline including prior to de-energization, initiation, restoration and cancellation, if applicable.
+2. Notification timeline including prior to de-energization, initiation, restoration, and cancellation, if applicable.
 The timeline should include the required minimum timeline and approximate time notifications were sent.

-Throughout the PSPS event, SCE made significant effort to notify public safety partners, local/tribal governments, critical facilities and infrastructure, and customers in accordance with the minimum timelines set forth by the CPUC in PSPS Phase 1 Guidelines (D.19-05-042), weather and other factors permitting.
+Throughout the high threat event, SCE made significant efforts to notify public safety partners, local/tribal governments, critical facilities and infrastructure, and customers in accordance with the minimum timelines set forth by the CPUC, weather and other factors permitting.

-Table 4: Notification Timeline in the attached data workbook describes the notifications SCE sent for this event, including approximate times of notifications sent to local/tribal governments, public safety partners, and customers prior to potential de-energization and after the decision to cancel the de-energization or remove from scope in accordance with the minimum timelines set forth by the CPUC PSPS Phase 1 Guidelines (D.19-05-042).
+Table 4: Notification Timeline in the attached data workbook describes the notifications SCE sent for this high threat event, including approximate times of notifications sent to local/tribal governments, public safety partners, and customers prior to potential deenergization and after the decision to cancel the de-energization or remove from scope in accordance with the minimum timelines set forth by the CPUC PSPS Phase 1 Guidelines (D.19-05-042).

 3. For those customers where positive or affirmative notification was attempted, use the following table to report the accounting of the customers (which tariff and/or access and functional needs population designation), the number of notification attempts made, the timing of attempts, who made the notification attempt (utility or public safety partner) and the number of customers for whom positive notification was achieved.
-"Notification attempts made" and "Successful positive notification" must include the unique number of customer counts.
-When the actual notification attempts made is less than the number of customers that need positive notifications, the utilities must explain the reason.
+"Notification attempts made" and "Successful positive notification attempts made is less than the number of customers that need positive notifications, the utilities must explain the reason.
 In addition, the utilities must explain the reason for any unsuccessful positive notifications.